TRAP laws are dangerously chipping away at abortion access under the guise of 'women's health'

 Targeted restrictions on abortion providers (TRAP) laws are costly, severe, and medically unnecessary requirements imposed on abortion providers and women's health centers.
-Often pushed by anti-abortion politicians under the guise of "women's health," their real aim is to shut down abortion providers and make it more difficult for people to access abortion.
+Often pushed by anti-abortion politicians under the guise of "women's health," the real aim of TRAP laws is to shut down abortion providers and make it more difficult for people to access abortion.

 Medical experts like the American Medical Association and American Congress of Obstetricians and Gynecologists oppose TRAP laws because they don’t improve safety — just the opposite.
 TRAP laws hurt women by blocking access to safe medical care.
 In fact ,TRAP laws have devastated access to safe, legal abortion in Texas and hurt access in other states that have imposed them.

 TRAP Building Requirements & Hospital Relationships

 The landmark U.S. Supreme Court case Whole Woman's Health v.
 Hellerstedt centered on two TRAP provisions: a mandate that all abortion providers comply with onerous and medically unnecessary building requirements for ambulatory surgical centers (ASCs), and an unfair, also medically unnecessary requirement that doctors who provide abortions obtain hospital admitting privileges at a nearby hospital.

 Abortion has a 99% safety record, according to the CDC and other experts.
 Rebuilding a health center to become an ASC is medically unnecessary and prohibitively expensive — it involves mandating the width of hallways, complex HVAC systems, down-to-the-inch dimensions for operating rooms, and specifications for outfitting janitor’s closets.
 The result of such onerous restrictions is simply fewer providers.
 Think about it: The width of hallways, paint colors, and janitors’ closets have little to do with actual patient care.